unixissexy/imunifyav-doc/docs/imunifyav/README.md

 * **Automatically send suspicious and malicious files for analysis** – malicious and suspicious files will be sent to the ImunifyAV Team for analysis automatically.
 * **RapidScan** – dramatically speeds up repeated scans based on smart re-scan approach, local result caching and cloud-assisted scan.
 When you first enable the RapidScan feature, the first scan will run as before.
 But subsequent scans will see a dramatic speed improvement, anywhere between 5 to 20 times faster.
 You can find the details here: [https://docs.imunify360.com/features/#rapidscan](https://docs.imunify360.com/features/#rapidscan))
 * **Binary (ELF) malware detection** – this option allows to scans user home directories for malware.
-* **Enable HyperScan <sup>Experimental</sup>** – this option allows to use the regex matching HyperScan library in Malware Scanner to greatly improve the scanning speed.
-HyperScan requires its own signatures set that will be downloaded from the files.imunify360.com and compiled locally.
+* **Enable Hyperscan <sup>Experimental</sup>** – this option allows to use the regex matching Hyperscan library in Malware Scanner to greatly improve the scanning speed.
+Hyperscan requires its own signatures set that will be downloaded from the files.imunify360.com and compiled locally.
 There are few platform requirements to use this feature:
-  * HyperScan supports Debian, Ubuntu and CentOS/CloudLinux 7 and later.
+  * Hyperscan supports Debian, Ubuntu and CentOS/CloudLinux 7 and later.
   * SSE3 processor instructions support.
 It is quite common nowadays, but may be lacking in virtual environments or in some rather old servers.

 Tick required checkboxes and click the _Save changes_ button.